 The advantage is that the backhand is easy to hit.
 If you hold the backhand grip, the range of motion of your wrist will expand.
 Therefore, the power of the backhand that hits with the wrist increases overall.

-It’s easy to swipe, and it’s easy to use rotating technique such as back drive.
+It’s easy to swipe, and it’s easy to use a rotating technique such as a back drive.

 - There are restrictions on forehand technique